Yambio . . . it has been a wild ride so far. The original motto, "

 "Driver" has been added to the list of my job duties

-Enjoying Italian culture - primarily at this Italian NGO compound
+Enjoying Italian culture - primarily at this Italian

 nice outdoor kitchen (where one can have perfect Italian coffee)